Vratislav Kulhánek

-Vratislav Kulhánek (20 November 1943, České Budějovice) is a Czech business manager and former Chairman of the Czech Ice Hockey Association.
+Vratislav Kulhánek (born 20 November 1943) is a Czech business manager and former chairman of the Czech Ice Hockey Association.
 He stood as a candidate in the 2018 presidential election as a nominee of the Civic Democratic Alliance, finishing ninth of nine candidates.

 Business career

 He studied at the University of Economics, Prague and the European Business School.
 He later worked in variety of companies.
-In 1992 he became the Chairman of Robert Bosch in České Budějovice.
+In 1992, he became the chairman of Robert Bosch in České Budějovice.
 He worked at Škoda Auto from 1997.
 He left Škoda in 2007 and became Chairman of the Czech Ice Hockey Association in 2004.
 He remained in the position until 2008.
 He later started working for Kooperativa Förbundet.

 Presidential election 2018

 He announced his candidacy for Czech president on 29 June 2017, as the candidate of the Civic Democratic Alliance (ODA), which collected the signatures needed to run and also supported him financially.
 Incumbent president Miloš Zeman commented that he did not know Kulhánek very well but remembered him as a successful manager of Škoda Auto.
 ODA leader Sehnal stated that Kulhánek would be a right-wing candidate.
 Kulhánek finished last of the nine candidates, with 0.47% of the vote.
 Kulhánek endorsed Jiří Drahoš for the second round.